Raiper34/ngx-focus-control/README.md

 together (the next focus target of last child is first child and vice versa), useful for accessible modals.
 - ### Focus if directive
 focuses the element when condition bidding changes to True or blurs the element when condition biding changes to False.
+Instead of primitive value, you can also pass observable, which focuses element when observable emits True and blur element when observable emits False.
 - ### Focus obs directive
 focuses element when observable emits True and blur element when observable emits False.
 - ### Focus history directive and service
 Directive stores focused element into history and thanks for history service `FocusHistoryService` you can go back in focus history using `focusHistoryService.focusPrevious()`.
 - ### Focus switch and case directives
-Focus switch directive on parent element with some variable focuses child element with value provided in focus case directive that matches.
-It matches first element from top to bottom.
+Focus switch directive on parent element with some variable focuses child element with the value provided in focus case directive that matches.
+It matches the first element from top to bottom.
+If there is no match and you use the focus default directive, the element with this directive is focused.